olebole/irafdoc/doc/ptools.psort.rst

   the APPHOT/DAOPHOT #K and #N keywords.
-If the input file is an STSDAS table database <i>field</i> may be any column name. <i>Field</i> may be of type integer or real, in which case a numeric sort is performed, boolean, in which case the boolean constant <tt>"no"</tt> is assumed to have a smaller value than <tt>"yes"</tt>, or character in which case an alphabetic sort is performed.
+If the input file is an STSDAS table database <i>field</i> may be any column name. <i>Field</i> may be of type integer or real, in which case a numeric sort is performed, boolean, in which case the boolean constant <span style="font-family: monospace;">"no"</span> is assumed to have a smaller value than <span style="font-family: monospace;">"yes"</span>, or character in which case an alphabetic sort is performed.
   </dd>
   </dl>